Position-Sensitive Silicon Photomultiplier Array with Enhanced Position Reconstruction by means of a Deep Neural Network: Instrumentation and Methods

 The "zero hidden" layer model in section~\ref{sec:zero-dnn} adds more free parameters in order to account for the importance of each channel to the other.
 It can be interpreted as a weighted computation of the relative coordinates from equations~\ref{eq:relative_coordinates}.
 In this case it corresponds to a linear application with 14 free parameters.
 Assuming that the LG-SiPM response is linear the weighting parameters of the 6 channels should be -1, 1 or 0.
 Thus adding the weighting parameters should allow to better parameterize the sensor response.

-To compensate for non-nonlinearities, the model itself should be non-linear.
-We do this by increasing the number of layers and using non-linear $\tanh$ activation function.
+To compensate for non-linearities, the model itself should be non-linear.
+We do this by increasing the number of layers and using non-linear hyperbolic tangent activation functions.
 The number of units per layer is also increased thus adding more free parameters that captures the sensor non-linear response.

 We built several deep neural networks all having a 6-unit input layer (one for each channel amplitude $Q_i$) connected to a series of $N_{\rm{layers}}$ hidden dense neural network layers with 64 units per layer and hyperbolic tangent activation function (see figure~\ref{fig:dnn}).